For LL.M. Students

 LL.M. students will receive two credits that will be graded on a pass/fail basis, provided they meet all deadlines and complete program requirements.
 Although LL.M. students may participate in only one “for-credit” externship during their LL.M. program, they are free to participate in as many non-credit internships as they can arrange and manage, assuming they have permission to work in the United States.
 (Please note that students on F-1 visas are not permitted to work off-campus without receiving academic credit.)

-The academic externships are unpaid and must be located in the DC metropolitan area.
+The academic externships are unpaid.
+For the Fall 2020 semester, students are permitted to consider externships outside the DC metropolitan area, since many organizations will continue to be in a telework environment.
 The student’s direct supervisor must be an attorney.
 Students cannot be working, or have worked for, the organization if the students wish to receive academic credit.

 Organizations select their own for-credit extern(s), and select these externs based on their own hiring criteria.
 If the externship is at a for-profit entity, the student’s work product and time cannot be billed to a client.

-The Academic Externship credits do not count toward the specialization credit requirements for either the LL.M. degrees or the LL.M. certificate programs.
+The Academic Externship credits do not count toward the specialization credit requirements for either the LL.M. degrees or the LL.M. certificate programs, unless the student receives permission from their academic advisor.